 NOTE: Our Master of Science in Nursing program’s specialty tracks have transitioned to our Doctor of Nursing Practice (DNP) program.
-We have nine tracks available in our Postmaster’s DNP program and our eight advanced practice tracks have now transitioned to our postbaccalaureate BSN to DNP program.
+We have eight tracks available in our Postmaster’s DNP program and our eight advanced practice tracks have now transitioned to our postbaccalaureate BSN to DNP program.

 However, students who may not be able to complete the DNP degree may stop out and receive a Master of Science in Nursing (MSN) degree.
 More information about the Master of Science in Nursing (MSN) program transition to the Doctor of Nursing Practice (DNP) and the MSN stop out option.

 We will continue to offer our Clinical Nurse Leader program, an advanced nursing generalist, at the master’s level.
 It is now our only track available at the MSN level.

 The Clinical Nurse Leader program is now available online!
 (Note: Program may require several sessions with an on-site preceptor and/or individualized learning experiences to be arranged individually.)

 The College of Nursing’s Postmaster’s Certificate program is available to students who already have a master’s degree in nursing and wish to be nationally certified in another specialty area.
 They can receive a postmaster’s certificate in any of our specialty tracks.

 The master’s program at the University of Florida College of Nursing is accredited by the